February 14, 2019 | By Mason Roberts

 Why Do Businesses Really Choose Merchant Cash Advances?

 There is , which many businesses struggle to come up with.
 This is a good thing to consider, because no matter what happens with your business, good or bad, your valuables are not at risk.
 You can keep everything that you love close to you and still be given a lump sum of money.
 It's also such a fast process that there is almost no hassle.
-You can even be provided your capital in as little as 24 hours, which is very different from a traditional lender.
+You can even be provided your capital in as little as 24 hours, which is very different from a traditional funder.

 So Is a Merchant Cash Advance The Right Choice For You?

 The short answer is, maybe.
 There are many factors to be considered, both good and bad.
-A business owner should consider all their options, both traditional and non-traditional lender.
-Consider what each option entails: the interest rates, requirements, qualifications, payback dates, and everything in between.
+A business owner should consider all their options, both traditional and non-traditional funder.
+Consider what each option entails: the rates, requirements, qualifications, payback dates, and everything in between.
 Decide what is best for your business first.
 Jumping head-first into a commitment like this can seriously impact your business, and not necessarily in a good way.